CGM® and CGT®: Maintaining Certification

 To keep your CGT accreditation, you must earn 35 CEUs over a five year period.
 The reporting fee is $100; BUT, for each year in which a CGT is a member of PGMS during the full five year cycle, he or she may deduct $20 from that fee.
 In other words, if you were a PGMS member during the full five-year cycle, you would not have to pay a CEU reporting fee – you would, however, still need to submit your CE report.

 If a CGT fails to earn and/or report the required 35 CEUs every five years, he or she will be placed on a suspended status for one year and will unfortunately be prohibited from using the CGT designation.
 During that year, he or she may submit the CE report with the $100 dollar fee and be immediately re-activated as a CGM in good-standing.
 Should a former CGT or a CGT who does not meet the above CE requirement wish to re-establish him or herself as a CGT in good-standing, he or she may do so by reporting fifty (50) CEUs and a payment of a $250 reinstatement fee.

-*Please note CEU’s obtained during your three year period can only be applied towards your current reporting period.
+*Please note CEU’s obtained during your three or five year period can only be applied towards your current reporting period.
 You cannot apply additional CEU’s towards future CEU renewal periods.

 *CEU requirements are waived for PGMS Retired Members.

 Click here to submit your CEU Report Form.

 - 5 CEU for a Regional Seminar and Site Visitation attendance